 Another good exercise is distant-future thinking.
 Just like you can imagine distant events as immediate to make better decisions in the now (like thinking your paper deadline is tomorrow, instead of three months away), you can also do the opposite to give yourself more room to be creative.

 Imagine I told you that you’ve just won a trip to Hawaii, but in one case, the trip starts tomorrow, whereas in another, it starts a year from now.
 Scenario A likely makes you think of things like getting your visa, what to pack, how to get to the airport and whether you’ll lose your luggage.
 With plenty of time left in scenario B, however, chances are you’ll imagine lying at the beach, finding sea shells in the sand and maybe even bumping into surfing legend Kelly Slater.

 Let your thoughts drift into the far-away future and you’ll be surprised at how creative you can be.

 Wow, so many great stories and examples to share from this book.
 It’s really hard to contain myself to just three here.
 Lovely combination of storytelling and useful scientific insight, a hidden gem for sure.
-Recommended read!
+The Eureka Factor is definitely a recommended read!